 That means the joints, muscles, tendons, and ligaments are flexible without any “sticky spots” that would pull awkwardly on the body and create a postural imbalance – for example, “texting slouch.”

-What to Know about Aesthetics:
+What You Need to Know about Aesthetics

 Aesthetics is a term used in fitness to describe the process of obtaining a more ideal body composition – the ratio of a body’s fat to muscle.